 We work hard to make our setup efficient and secure.
 That includes bundled solutions so you’re not having to make all the decisions about every technical detail.
 But if you want to get into the technical details, that’s okay too.

 Each single-tenant private cloud solution includes a firewall, load balancer (if needed for workloads), and a dedicated vCenter for your VMs to isolate infrastructure and safeguard data.
 All of that means we reduce failures.
 We’re past the days of widespread outages, but when outages do happen they can be complex and hard to fix.
 We’re able to design your setup individually, which enables us to pinpoint problems easier.

 Performance Built to Last

-Our server nodes are built on premium dedicated hardware, along with ultra-fast, all-flash NetApp SAN storage so the VMs can deliver maximum speed, scalability, and reliability.
+Our server nodes are built on premium dedicated managed servers, along with ultra-fast, all-flash NetApp SAN storage so the VMs can deliver maximum speed, scalability, and reliability.